 At the same time, many inventions were created with the best intentions only to lead to dangerous consequences.
 For example, tobacco was first used around first century BC by the Maya people of Central America as a helpful tool in sacred and religious rituals.
 Likewise, I imagine that Karl Benz and Henry Ford never dreamed that automobiles would one day kill 40k people annually in the U.S.

-Leaders should never lose site of the human side of innovation and the fact that any successful idea has many potential outcomes that are impossible to predict and difficult to measure.
+Leaders should never lose sight of the human side of innovation and the fact that any successful idea has many potential outcomes that are impossible to predict and difficult to measure.
 Idealizing innovation and creativity– without planfulness, intentionality, and strategic direction to provide guidance as to which innovations are worthy of investment and effort–can be as harmful as risk aversion and remaining bound by the way we have always done things.

 Still, the evidence is clear: higher education is experiencing great change and disruption.
 One way or another, our institutions are going to shift, either from inside or outside.
 Creative thinking skills, and an innovative mindset, are more important than ever if we are to deal with the vast and complex array of challenges facing many colleges and universities and maintain some control over our own destiny.